 Leadership & Administration

 When someone thinks of a hospital or clinic, they usually think about hard-working nurses and doctors tending to patients.
 They rarely think about the people who work behind the scenes to keep everything moving smoothly – the leadership and administration personnel.
 In administration, strong leadership skills are a critical for an efficient and safe hospital, clinic, or other medical facility.
 Despite the importance of these positions, they are often overlooked by aspiring medical professionals as viable career choices.
-That can change with some of these scholarships, which help provide even more incentive for new or current medical professionals to look into administration positions.
+If you’re in a healthcare administration degree program or pursuing a degree in healthcare management, these scholarships may be for you.

 Special Interest Students